 Step 2: Create a Beautiful Coming Soon Page

-The easiest way to make a coming soon page is by using SeedProd.
-It is the best landing page builder on the market and comes with a drag-and-drop editor that allows you to create professionally-designed pages, fast.
+The easiest way to create a coming soon page is to use SeedProd.
+It is the best landing page builder on the market and has a drag-and-drop editor that allows you to create professionally designed pages quickly.

 Note: There is also a free version of SeedProd that allows you to create custom page designs no matter what your budget.
-However, in this guide, we’ll be using the Pro version as it supports all the best email marketing services.
+However, in this guide, we’ll be using the Pro version as it lets you connect your page with an email marketing service.

 For more information, see our complete SeedProd review.